-There are 13,000 official licensed, medallion owning yellow taxis, operating within New York city.
-There are also over 40,000 other for-hire transfer vehicles, such as coach hire, private hire or limo hire services as well as New Yorks own unique fleet of green coloured medallion suburban cabs so choosing a cab can be confusing.
+There are over 13,500 officially licensed, medallion owning yellow taxis operating within New York City, many of these and other services also provide transfers to and from JFK International, so finding JFK taxis shouldn’t be a problem.
+There are also over 40,000 other for-hire transfer vehicles, such as coach hire, private hire or limo hire services as well as New Yorks own unique fleet of green coloured medallion suburban cabs that service the outer boroughs.

-New York City, also commonly referred to as “the big apple”, is one of the most populated cities in the United States with almost 9 million residents.
-Those living in New York City account for over 40% of the State of New York’s total citizenship.
+New York City, also commonly referred to as “The Big Apple”, is one of the most populated cities in the United States with around 8.5 million residents.

 New York Taxicab Services